Going to en Ouzbékistan: Formalities and administrative steps

-Organize your stay Uzbekistan
+Organize your stay en Ouzbékistan

 The national currency is the Uzbek soum (banking code UZS), which is currently non-convertible outside the country.
 Denominations are 100,000, 50,000, 20,000, 10,000, 5,000, 2,000 and 1,000 soums.
 There were also smaller denominations, which have all but disappeared from circulation.
-Given the current exchange rate, you soon find yourself with large bundles of bills (the largest denomination - 100,000 soums - is worth around €7/8...).
+Given the current exchange rate, we soon find ourselves with large bundles of bills (the largest denomination - 100,000 soums - is worth around €7.39 in February 2025).

-Payments are made in soums, except for plane tickets, which must be paid for in foreign currency.
+Payments are made in soums, except for airline tickets, which must be paid for in foreign currency.
 Other currencies are used, such as US dollars for hotel payments, or euros for souvenir purchases in tourist towns like Bukhara and Khiva.
 The regularization of exchange rates has made things simpler: rates are the same everywhere, and the black market is no longer attractive enough to justify taking the risk of changing money illegally.

 ATMs are everywhere, including in stations and hotels.
 Credit card payments are becoming the norm in recently opened restaurants and the growing number of coffee-shops.
 However, always carry soums with you for the toilet (2 or 3,000 soums) and to buy goods in the markets.